pozi/PoziDocs/pozi-connect/piqa.md

 ### Does Pozi Connect extract any confidential information?

 Pozi Connect only extracts the tables and fields from your property system that contains information relevant to the PIQA.
-You can check for yourself what information will be sent to DEPI by opening up the CSV files located in the “Output” folder in Excel.
+You can check for yourself what information will be sent to DELWP by opening up the CSV files located in the “Output” folder in Excel.

 ### Does Pozi Connect make any changes to the property system?